 - Climate Highlights — year-to-date (January-April)

 These regional summaries were provided by the six Regional Climate Centers and reflect conditions in their respective regions.
-These six regions differ spatially from the nine climatic regions of the National Centers for Environmental Information.
+These six regions differ spatially from the nine climatic regions of the National Climatic Data Center.